-Compilation support with performance optimization capabilities for PIM systems remains in early stages.
-Existing compilation works for PIM~\cite{khan2024cinm,simplepim_pact2023,pimdl_asplos2024,pimflow_cgo2023,atim_isca2025} lack systematic optimization and auto-tuning for diverse ML kernels and/or support for multiple PIM backends.
+Compilation support with performance optimizations for PIM systems remains in early stages.
+Existing compilation works for PIM~\cite{khan2024cinm,simplepim_pact2023,pimdl_asplos2024,pimflow_cgo2023,atim_isca2025,Xie2025UniNDP,pimcare_ics2025} lack systematic optimization and auto-tuning for diverse ML kernels and/or support for multiple PIM backends.
 They largely ignore data rearrangement costs or target only UPMEM PIM.
 However, UPMEM PIM is designed for CPU systems using DDR4 interfaces, has limited hardware multiplication support and lacks floating-point arithmetic support, making it unsuitable for ML workloads that typically require GPU-PIM co-execution~\cite{park2024attacc,he2025papi,li2024specpim,kim2025pimba,giannoula2024pygim} and native floating-point operations.
-ATiM~\cite{atim_isca2025} is a search-based tensor compiler that optimizes diverse ML kernels, but supports only UPMEM PIM, being limited to CPU-PIM co-execution. \cg{More critically, ATiM follows a compute-centric approach: it optimizes compute code \emph{without} accounting for data rearrangement costs \emph{during} the compute generation step.
+ATiM~\cite{atim_isca2025} is a search-based tensor compiler that optimizes diverse ML kernels, but supports only UPMEM PIM, \CamOne{and as such is} limited to CPU-PIM co-execution. \cg{More critically, ATiM enables compute-centric tuning: it optimizes \CamOne{loop-level compute schedule} \emph{without} accounting for data rearrangement costs \emph{during} the \CamOne{compute schedule optimization} step.
 However, as we demonstrate in §\ref{sec:motivation-datacentric}, compute code transformations and data rearrangements are \emph{interdependent}.
-Optimizing them in isolation yields suboptimal performance (See Fig.~\ref{fig:tvm-performance}): a compute transformation that appears efficient in isolation may require expensive data rearrangements, while a less efficient compute transformation discarded during compute optimization could enable cheaper data rearrangements.
-Achieving optimal performance requires balancing both costs during tuning rather than optimizing them in isolation.}
+Optimizing them in isolation yields suboptimal performance (See Fig.~\ref{fig:tvm-performance}): a compute transformation that appears efficient in isolation may require expensive data rearrangement, while a less efficient compute transformation discarded during compute optimization could enable cheaper data rearrangements.
+Achieving \CamOne{the best} performance requires balancing both costs during tuning rather than optimizing them in isolation.}